thesteau/Programming-Syntax-Comparison/README.md

 ## Data
 The database used is Firebase by Google.
 See the data directory for the raw data.

-## Navigation
-* Select the items from the form
-* Navigate to the other pages via the navigation bar
-* Note that this a 20 second timer in between subsequent form submissions - the submit button will be disabled until the timer ends.
-  * This is only noticed if the user returns to the form before the timer elapses.

 ## Privacy
 Unfortunately, API keys stored in the "private" directory will not be included in this public repository.